tilde-nlp/et-mt-tools/CompoundSplittingScenarios.md

 # Estonian Compound Word Splitting for SMT

-Work In Progress!!!
-Read at your own risk

 This document describes the SMT system developement scenarios with the compound splitting tools provided in the **bEstMT-tools** repository.

 ##The Simple System Scenario